 As discussed elsewhere in this notice, the data that States must submit to demonstrate an increase in student achievement are the same data that States must submit in their annual performance reports for their Reading First State grants.
-We are therefore permitting States to apply for Targeted Assistance Grants by submitting their annual Reading First performance reports.
+We are therefore permitting States to apply for Targeted Assistance Grants by submitting their annual Reading First performance report.
 No separate application is required.
-This notice establishes July 31, 2006 as the deadline date for submitting the annual performance report to apply for a Targeted Assistance Grant.
+This notice establishes July 30, 2005, as the deadline date for submitting the annual performance report to apply for a Targeted Assistance Grant.

-Application Deadline: July 31, 2006.End Preamble Start Supplemental Information
+Application Deadline: July 30, 2005.End Preamble Start Supplemental Information

 Which SEAs Are Eligible for a Targeted Assistance Grant?

 An SEA is eligible for a Targeted Assistance Grant if it can show an increase in student achievement over two consecutive years.
 Therefore, an SEA's eligibility for this grant begins when the State has three years of student achievement data.
 This may include either—

 (a) Student data representing three years of school-level implementation of the Reading First program; or